How to Choose a Home Care Agency

 One of the most challenging aspects or selecting a home care agency for your elderly loved one is knowing where to start and what questions to ask from potential caregivers.
 Home care services are key for maintaining the independence and dignity of your loved ones.
 Multiple studies show that this type of care can reduce hospitalizations and provide a safe environment to an increasing number of patients.

 To start, make sure you understand and are familiar with all the home care services that your family member needs.
 Next, prepare a list of the appropriate agencies in your area that offer those services.
 You can search the internet for a list of home care agencies in your city, or ask the staff at your doctor’s office to provide you with some recommendations.
 The hospital discharge planner, as well as your social worker, may also be able to give you a list of local caregivers.

 Once you have a list of several providers, it’s time to find out more about the services they they offer, as well as their reputation in the community.
-The following list of questions to ask a home care agency will help you select the right in-home care for your family member:
+To make sure that you choose a home care agency that is dependable and trustworthy, it’s important to ask the following questions:

 - What type of home care services can the agency provide?
 Ask the agency about the range of services they offer, and pay attention to special needs such as language and cultural preferences.